Abs-23/Abs-23/README.md

 I care about clear data models, built‑in quality checks, and making it easy for analysts, data scientists, and AI systems to trust the data they consume.

-**Currently:**
+I focus on:
-- Building end‑to‑end ELT pipelines with dbt, DuckDB, and Databricks.
+- Building end‑to‑end ELT pipelines that turn raw data into trusted tables for analytics and ML.
-- Designing feature and reporting layers that power dashboards and ML models.
+- Designing data models and Power BI dashboards that answer real business questions.
+- Strengthening data quality with validation checks, anomaly detection, and clear data contracts..
+- Supporting ML and AI use cases with clean feature tables, MLflow, and explainable models.
 - Exploring AI agents and modern AI workflows after completing Google’s 5‑Day Agentic AI course.

-Open to roles across domains (finance, healthcare, public sector, and beyond)
+Open to roles across domains (finance, healthcare, public sector, and beyond).

 ---